Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 <!-- END SNIPPET -->

-We also can attach files to the existing vector vector store.
+We also can attach files to the existing vector store.
 In the code snippet below, we first create an empty vector store and add file to it.

 <!-- SNIPPET:sample_agents_vector_store_batch_enterprise_file_search.attach_files_to_store -->